Minidoughnut/AgTech/README.md

 ***5. Create a pull request:***

 ### <ins>Contact</ins> 📧
-If you have any questions, feedback, or would like to discuss potential opportunities, feel free to reach out to me at olakunle@gmail.com.
+If you have any questions, feedback, or would like to discuss potential opportunities, feel free to reach out to me at olakunle.solutions@gmail.com.
+[Linkedln profile](https://www.linkedin.com/in/ola4devops/)

 Thank you for exploring my AgriData Analysis Python Scripts repository.
 I look forward to connecting with you!